 Trustee Board and most Committee meetings are normally held quarterly to conduct the business of the Fund.
 Additional Working Party meetings are held when necessary.
-Full Board meetings were held in April, July, October 2022 and January 2023.
+Full Board meetings were held in May, July, October 2023 and January 2024.
 At least one formal training day and a strategy day are also held each year.

 The Trustees will meet more often and hold special Board meetings as required.
-During the Fund year there were however no additional Board meetings.
+During the Fund year there was one additional Board meeting, to discuss the cyber-attack on Capita and its impact on the Fund.